assetswap/doc-meme/help/faqs.md

 3. Swap widget: Manual swap interface

 ### What is slippage?
-Slippage is the price difference between order and execution.
-Set 1-2% for most tokens, higher for new/volatile ones.
+Slippage is when the price changes slightly between when you click "buy" and when your trade actually happens (like when an item's price changes while you're checking out online).
+Think of it as a buffer - you're saying "I'm willing to pay up to X% more than the current price to make sure my trade goes through."
+Set it to 1-2% for most tokens, or higher (3-5%) for new or fast-moving tokens.

 ### Why did my trade fail?
 Common reasons: